 Step 7: Go to Trial

-Presentation of physical evidence, oral testimonies (by witnesses and experts), presentation of evidence to support arguments, legal theories, opening and closing arguments are all done during trial, culminating in the a jury’s verdict.
+Presentation of physical evidence, oral testimonies (by witnesses and experts), presentation of evidence to support arguments, legal theories, opening, and closing arguments are all done during trial, culminating in the jury’s verdict.

 Step 8: Collect Money after Judgment